Synonym(s): Melilotus alba, M. arvensis, M. leucanthus,

 Duration and Habit: Annual, Biennial, Perennial Herb

 Plants can grow to approximately 6 1/2 ft.
 (2 m) in height and can sometimes be woody at the base.
-Leaves are ovate to oblong, entire, stipulate and 0.4-1 in.
-(1-2.5 cm) long.
+Leaves are ovate to oblong, entire, stipulate and 0.4-1 in. long.
 Flowering occurs from April to September, when yellow, pea-like flowers develop in a branched inflorescence at the tips of the flowering stems.
-Flowers are less than 1/4 in.
-(7 mm) long.
-Fruits are small, circular, wrinkled and light brown pods that contain one seed (rarely 2)
+Flowers are less than 1/4 in. long.
+Fruits are small, circular, wrinkled and light brown pods that contain one seed.

 Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Yellow sweet clover.

-Ecological Threat: It is a threat to recovering prairies because it easily invades open areas and may compete for resources with native species.
+Ecological Threat: Threatens recovering prairies because it easily invades open areas through allelopathic chemicals forming dense monocultures which competes against native vegetation for resources and in turn inhibits native plant growth.
+Yellow sweetclover also reduces the occurrence of natural fires and degrade native grassland communities that depend on frequent fires.
 It is similarly an unwanted invader of rocky, open, calcareous glades and woodlands.
-It can degrade natural communities by overtopping and shading native sun-loving species.
+It can degrade natural communities by growing tall and shading native sun-loving species.

 U.S. Habitat: Plants occur along roadsides, in open fields, pastures and other disturbed areas.